Scouts' 30ft high climbing wall stolen

 Melton Scouts' 30ft-high climbing wall stolen

-A huge mobile climbing wall has been stolen from a scout campsite.
+A huge mobile climbing wall was stolen from a scout campsite.

 Melton Scouts' 30ft (9.1m) high wall was taken between 13:00 BST on Sunday and 08:00 on Monday, Leicestershire Police said.